fanw86/TransitGPT/prompts/generated_prompt.md

 9. Use only fields from the GTFS Static Specification and provided feed sample.
 10. For specific attributes, use example identifiers (e.g., `route_id`, `stop_id`) from sample data.
 11. Set figure dimensions to 800x600 pixels with 300 DPI.
-12. Prefer GeoPandas GeoDataFrame `explore()` method for spatial visualization.
+12. Prefer GeoPandas GeoDataFrame `explore()` method for spatial visualization instead of folium.
 13. For distance calculations, use `geodesic` from geopy.distance and transform to appropriate units.
 All coordinates are in `EPSG:4326` CRS.
 14. Create interactive maps with markers, popups, and relevant info.
 15. Always use `CartoDB Positron` for base map tiles.
 The `map` key should be a folium.Map, folium.Figure, or branca.element.Figure object.